 Are you looking for tutoring services or opportunities to improve your English skills?
 If so, programs offered by UB may be helpful.

-UB’s English Language Institute (ELI) offers UB international undergraduate and graduate students both credit-bearing and non-credit courses, as well as opportunities to develop the language skills necessary to succeed in their academic programs.
+UB’s English Language Institute (ELI) offers international undergraduate and graduate students both credit-bearing and non-credit courses, as well as opportunities to develop the language skills necessary to succeed in their academic programs.

 UB's Center for Excellence in Writing (CEW) offers one-on-one writing consultations to UB students.
 The consultants discuss essays, reports, application materials, theses, dissertations, etc. They serve as a thoughtful, informed audience for writers across the disciplines and help them make choices about revision.